dhari001/dhari001/README.md

 ![](https://img.shields.io/badge/Code-HTML-informational?style=flat&logo=javascript&logoColor=white&color=2bbc8a)
 ![](https://img.shields.io/badge/Code-CSS-informational?style=flat&logo=go&logoColor=white&color=2bbc8a)

-### Current
+### ⏰ Current
-- 💻 I’m working with Rockport Networks as a Student Test Engineer
+- 💻 I’m working with [Rockport Networks](https://rockportnetworks.com/) as a Student Test Engineer
-- 💬 Ask me about my role as a PM at SoftwareforLove
+- 💬 Ask me about my role as a PM at [Software for Love](https://www.softwareforlove.com/)
 - 💡 I'm curious about data and am trying to learn how to clean and create softwares with big data sets